browserengineering/book/book/intro.md

-directly.[^loss-of-control] But they gain the ability to deploy content on the web without worrying about the details, to make that content instantly available on almost every computing device in existence, and to keep it accessible in the future, mostly avoiding the inevitable obsolescence of most software.
+directly.[^loss-of-control] But they gain the ability to deploy content on the web without worrying about the details, to make that content instantly available on almost every computing device in existence, and to keep it accessible in the future, mostly avoiding software's inevitable obsolescence.

 What makes that all work is the web browser's implementations of [inversion of control][inversion], [constraint programming][constraints], and [declarative